ckaur5689/DataLiteracy/CountsvsRates/README.md

    What about the scenario when age profiles are different amongst geographical areas?

-   For example there is are proportionally more working age people in ICB B compared to ICB A or when more people aged 65 and over in ICB B compared to ICB A.
+   For example there is proportionally more working age people in ICB B compared to ICB A or when more people aged 65 and over in ICB B compared to ICB A.

 ![Alt text](https://github.com/ckaur5689/DataLiteracy/blob/main/images/CountsvsRates_AgeProfiles.png)